vgslavov/Problems/leetcode/sysdesign.md

 6. Complex relationships between data

 Alternatives for:
-1. **Extreme Write Throughput**: each write requires WAL entry and index update
+1. **Extreme Write Throughput**: in PG, each write requires WAL entry and index update
     * NoSQL databases (like Cassandra) for event streaming
     * Key-value stores (like Redis) for real-time counters
-2. **Global Multi-Region Requirements**: single-primary arch, 1 primary writer
+2. **Global Multi-Region Requirements**: in PG, single-primary arch, 1 primary writer
     * CockroachDB for global ACID compliance
     * Cassandra for eventual consistency at global scale
     * DynamoDB for managed global tables
-3. **Simple Key-Value Access Patterns**: PostgresSQL is overkill!
+3. **Simple Key-Value Access Patterns**: PG is overkill!
     * Redis for in-memory performance
     * DynamoDB for managed scalability
     * Cassandra for write-heavy workloads